gBoole01/react-ts-tdd-restaurant-rating-app/README.md

 This app uses React and Typescript and let the user add his restaurants and their dishes and leave a note on them.

+This project will be developed following the TDD principles.

 ## Usage

 1. clone this repository to get started